castai/docs/docs/guides/evictor.md

 ### Evictor policy is not allowed to be turned on

-The reasons why Evictor is unavailable in the policies page is that CAST AI has detected an already existing Evictor installation.
+- The reasons why Evictor is unavailable in the policies page is that CAST AI has detected an already existing Evictor installation.
 If you want CAST AI to manage the Evictor instead, then you need to remove the current installation first.
+- After you remove the evictor, follow installation steps above.

 ### How to check the logs